-• The Android package name of the application that you want to profile.

-- The path on the host to the gatord binary to install on the device.
+- The Android package name of the application that you want to profile. - The path on the host to the gatord binary to install on the device.
 By default, this path is the current working directory.
-Your installation provides two versions of gatord, in the following directories: - <install_directory>/streamline/bin/android/arm/ for 32-bit architectures. - <install directory>/streamline/bin/android/arm64/ for 64-bit architectures. - The path to the configuration file that you saved in the Prerequisites. - The path to store the saved output file to. - 2.
+Your installation provides two versions of gatord, in the following directories:

+- $\circ$ <install\directory>/streamline/bin/android/arm/ for 32-bit architectures. - The path to the configuration file that you saved in the Before you begin steps. - The path to store the saved output file to. - 2.
 Run your test scenario and exit the application when it has completed. - 3.
-Wait for the script to download the data from the device, and write out the output.apc.zip file.

-The script stops automatically when it detects that the application is no longer running.

-4. To view the data in the Streamline GUI, start the host application and import the APC file into the Streamline Data view.
+Wait for the script to download the data from the device, and write out the output.apc.zip file. - The script stops automatically when it detects that the application is no longer running. - 4.
+To view the data in the Streamline GUI, start the host application and import the APC file into the Streamline Data view.